 For on that glorious someday June,

-Original "Should You Go First" written by Albert Kennedy Roswell in 1935.
+Stan's Notes: Original "Should You Go First" was written by Albert Kennedy "Rosey" Rowswell in ca.1935.

-(6 sentances were altered, the last two lines replaced, signature added and title altered.)
+The "June, You've Gone First" edition and revision by Stan Berg was done in 2011...(8 lines were altered, the last two (2) lines were totally replaced, the signature added and the title was altered.)

-The top photo was taken in May of 2002 during the 5th year of June's journey into Alzheimer's.
-June was still doing fine and was still in the early stages of the disease.
+The top photo was taken in May of 2002 during the 6th year of June's journey into Alzheimer's.
+June was still doing well and was still in the early stages of the disease.
 This was also the year of our 50th anniversary.

 The bottom picture was taken at the Benedictine Health Care Center's Alzheimer's Villa in October of 2007 by Jim Gehrz a photographer from the Minneapolis Star Tribune.
 The "Star" was doing a feature article in a regular series called "The Duet".
 Our story was featured with the title: "Stan and June: To Have and to Hold for 55 years."
 (Minneapolis Star - Tribune, November 24th, 2007.)
-June at that time was into her 10th year of Alzheimer's and was in the late stages of the disease.
+June at that time was into her 11th year of Alzheimer's and was in the late stages of the disease.
 June was non responsive most of the time and sat with her eye's closed.
 Those were dark and hopeless days in which the end of June's life was in sight.
-June passed away on 23 October 2008.
-The beautiful symphony that had played during the times of our life together, fell silent!
+June passed away on 23 October 2008 near the end of her 12th year of Alzheimer's.
+The beautiful symphony that had played during the times of our life together, now fell silent!

 Stan’s Introductory Comments: By publishing these “Reader’s Comments,” it is not my intention to in any way suggest that the marriage relationship and the love that June and I had/have for each other and experienced during our lifetime together is in any way superior to similar relationships of other’s.
 It is merely a collection of the reactions of readers to this page in June’s website.
 Some are simple appreciative comments; some are generous and kind comments reflecting the care and concern of others.
 Some comments are a sharing of the reader’s own experiences.
 Many reflect the love of God.
 These comments often reflect the human and the caring side of the readers.
 It is my hope that if June is able to look in on us, that she can see and understand how much I appreciate the love and the life that she gave to me and that I miss her very much…there will never be another to take her place!
 If anyone is searching for evidence of a caring and loving God, need they look further then these comments?